 Some degrees associated with wielding may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to wielding have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||44.3%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||30.1%|

 |Associate’s Degree (or other 2-year degree)||1.4%|

 Online Welding Programs

-In the 2018-2019 academic year, 903 schools offered some type of welding technology/welder program.
+In 2020-2021, 918 schools offered a wielding program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.